How to Practice Safe Drinking During the Holidays

 How to Keep Yourself in Check

 Unpleasant holiday memories and stress make substances an easy way to take the edge off.
-Even if substances aren't typically a problem, the holidays are a time when you might find yourself overdoing it.
-All the parties and family events are a time when even normal drinkers tend to indulge.
+Even if substances aren't typically a problem, the holidays can be a time when you might find yourself overdoing it.
+All the parties and family events revolve around alcohol so even normal drinkers tend to indulge.

 If drinking might be an issue, ask yourself...